 Common Reading Program

-The Common Reading Committee and the Office of Student success Programs is pleased to announce the selection of this year's Kent State Common Reading book Who Owns the Ice House? by Clifton Taulbert and Gary Schoeniger.
+The Common Reading Committee and the Office of Student Success Programs is pleased to announce the selection of this year’s Kent State Common Reading book The Circle by Dave Eggers.

-The Common Reading Program is designed to welcome and connect you to the Kent State community.
-It is our hope that reading the book will provide common ground for you to share with your peers and offer inspiration to begin their college career with a strong academic beginning.
+The Common Reading Program is designed to welcome and connect incoming students to the Kent State University academic community.
+It is our hope that reading the book will provide common ground for our new students to share with their peers.
 The objectives of the program are…

-- To help you get acclimated to the academic life of the university.
+- To help students get acclimated to the academic life of the university.

-- To provide you with an understanding of the university values, principles, and standards.
+- To provide students with an understanding of the university values, principles, and standards.

-- To help you to build and maintain relationships that foster success with peers, faculty, staff, administrators, and community members.
+- To build and maintain relationships that foster success with peers, faculty, staff, administrators, and community members.

-All new students will discuss the book with faculty, staff or community members on August 23rd, 2013 during Destination Kent State: Welcome Weekend.
+All new students will discuss the book with faculty, staff or community members on August 22nd, 2014 during Destination Kent State: Welcome Weekend.
 The program, as a whole, will build a supportive and encouraging atmosphere that will ease the transition to university life.
-This book will be available for purchase at the University Bookstore.
+The book will be available for purchase at the University Bookstore in May.